Configuration

 Manually Aligning Dynamic Applications to the Virtual Device in the SL1 Classic User Interface

-After creating the Juniper: Mist virtual device, you must manually align the "Mist: API Cache Producer" and "Mist: Site Discovery" Dynamic Applications to the Juniper: Mist virtual device.
+After creating the Juniper: Mist virtual device, you must manually align the "Mist: Site Discovery" Dynamic Application to the Juniper: Mist virtual device.

-To manually align the Juniper: Mist Dynamic Application:
+To manually align the "Mist: Site Discovery" Dynamic Application:

 1. Go to the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface).